RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Module/Work with one or multiple deployments.md

 Get-ISHDeploymentHistory -ISHDeployment $deploymentName
 ```

-Using the deployment name paradigm is the preffered way for remote invocation purposes.
+Using the deployment name paradigm is the preferred way for remote invocation purposes.

 ### Get the history of a deployment
 All actions through the module's cmdlets are tracked and stored in a history file.